-Three planes, ten properties, one principle: customer keeps the data.
+Three planes, one principle: customer keeps the data.

 Control plane